Executive Staff

 Contact: (716) 285-3403 x.2237

 Grant Babcock has been employed with Community Missions since 1992, serving the agency in varied roles throughout his 20+ years.
-He is a 1985 graduate of Baldwin-Wallace (OH) College with a BA in Business Administration with an emphasis is Computer Programming.
+He is a 1985 graduate of Baldwin-Wallace (OH) College with a Bachelor of Arts in Business Administration with an emphasis is Computer Programming.

 As Vice President - Agency Operations, Mr. Babcock oversees the day-to-day operations of the physical plant and maintenance departments for the agency, along with the Crisis and Community Services division.